harleydutton/tabula-rasa/tabula-rasa/meta/design/pending/conflict/my version of can't beats can.md

 can reactions be reacted to? no is the sane answer
 I think this is probably a few different design decisions in a unified field theory shaped trench coat

+---

+reactions cannot be reacted to players win ties? most recent action wins? maybe have certain action default to "success" or "no opposition"